 Leicester Square and Covent Garden are great to sit and watch the world go by with lots of cafes and bars.

 Or change tubes at Gloucester Road and jump onto the District or Cicle Line and get off at Westminster to go to Westminster Cathedral, cross over the bridge to the Aquarium and South Bank which always has something on and then a whizz on the London Eye.

 Stay on the District or Circle line and end up at the Tower of London.

 Alternatively, if you dont fancy sitting on a tube for around an hour, then hop onto the number 111 bus and head to Hampton Court.
 Its a wonderful palace on the river.
-If you fancy it, you can take a boat to Richmond and back. almost 10 years ago
+If you fancy it, you can take a boat to Richmond and back. over 10 years ago